PRTSTR%

 =======

-PRTSTR% is a function to print at string to screen - with timeout.
+PRTSTR% is a function to print a string to screen - with timeout.

 On Qdos systems, or SMSQ/E systems with background screen updating